LibertyDSNP/contracts/README.md

 npm ERR! contracts@1.0.0 deploy:localhost: `hardhat run ./scripts/deploy.ts --network localhost --verbose` npm ERR!
 Exit status 1
 ```
 You probably did not create or did not correctly create a `.env` file.
 Make sure this file exists at the top of the repo and that has the correct values.
-See `.env.sample` and the [Environment Variables](#environment-variables) table.
+See `.env.sample` and the [development and deploy instructions](#development).